Tuesday, March 24, 2026

 The CEO’s job: make the big bet and arbitrate across zones

 This arbitration cannot be delegated to the technology function alone.
-The center of gravity is not architectural.
-It is commercial.
-Software scale requires decisions about:
+The center of gravity is not architectural, it is commercial.
+Software scale requires decisions about

 • where to invest and where to stop